McGILL BIRD OBSERVATORY

 QUICK TIPS:

-2) Examine the outer rectrices - they are broad and relatively rounded on AHY/ASY birds and relatively narrow and pointed on HY/SY birds
+2) Examine the outer rectrices - they are broad and relatively rounded on AHY/ASY birds and relatively narrow and pointed on HY/SY birds, though the difference is not as substantial as in some other species; on AHY/ASY males the rectrices also feature extensive yellow patches

-3) Look at the outer primary coverts - they are typically broad and rounded with narrow yellow edging on AHY/ASY birds, and more narrow and pointed with grayish or absent edging on HY/SY birds
+3) Look at the outer primary coverts - they are typically broad and rounded on AHY/ASY birds, and somewhat narrower and more pointed on HY/SY birds, but this distinction is also subtle

 Ageing and sexing overview: